 Digimarc Corporation (DMRC) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, May 29, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Digimarc Corporation ("Digimarc" or the "Company") (NASDAQ: DMRC ).
+LOS ANGELES, June 3, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Digimarc Corporation ("Digimarc" or the "Company") (NASDAQ: DMRC ) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU SUFFERED A LOSS ON YOUR DIGIMARC INVESTMENTS, CLICK HERE BEFORE JULY 8, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?